SaadIqbalGH/ExpenseTrackerDapp_Web3_HTML_CSS/Readme.md

 - Import the Truffle accounts into Metamask and connect them with Truffle Network
 - Select the respective account in Metamak before entering any new transaction
 - To check the balance and transaction history rescpective ethereum account address needs to be entered
+- Note: In case if you get the nounce error after several testing attempts -- just reset the accounts in Metamask and tr again

 ============================================================================================
 #### To install the lite server